 Asian stocks track Wall St's rally despite global worries

-People walk by an electronic stock board of a securities firm in Tokyo, Monday, May 22, 2017.
 Asian stocks rose Monday, cheered by the latest rally on Wall Street and relative quiet in U.S. politics as President Donald Trump began his first official trip overseas as president.
+KEEPING SCORE: Japan's benchmark Nikkei 225 gained 0.3 percent in morning trading at 19,649.24.

 Add your comments below